Irreversible dynamics on Poisson manifolds: Poisson geometry preliminaries

 are the Lichnerowicz-Poisson cohomology groups of $(M, \{\,\cdot\,,\,\cdot\,\})$.
-These cohomology groups play a central role in the deformation theory of Poisson structures, with $H^2_\pi(M)$ classifying infinitesimal deformations modulo trivial ones.
+A Lichnerowicz-Poisson $k$-cocycle is an object $\theta$ such that $d_\pi\theta = 0$.
+The space of cocycles is denoted $Z_\pi^k(M)$ and the space of $k$-coboundaries is denoted $B^k_\pi(M)$.
+The cohomology groups $H^k_\pi(M) \simeq Z^k_\pi(M)/B^k_\pi(M)$ consist of $k$-cocycles that are not $k$-coboundaries.
+These cohomology groups play a central role in the deformation theory of Poisson structures.
+A $2$-coboundary $a$ is a $2$-cocycle that is obtained by transporting a Poisson structure along a vector field $X$, i.e. $a=[\pi, X]$.
+The second Lichnerowicz-Poisson cohomology group $H^2_\pi(M)$ classifies infinitesimal deformations modulo trivial ones.
 The second Lichnerowicz-Poisson cohomology is particularly important for the development of an irreversible formulation of mechanics.
-Next, we describe how the Poisson bracket gives rise to dynamics.

-Through the Poisson bivector $\pi$, Hamiltonian dynamics can also be expressed directly in terms of smooth functions.
-For any $f,g\in C^\infty(M)$, the associated Poisson bracket is defined by:

-Poisson brackets induce dynamical systems on Poisson manifolds.
-Given a Hamiltonian \( H \), the time evolution of any observable \( f \in C^\infty(M) \) is given by: